thestochasticman/daesim2-analysis-parallel/README.md

 ## Getting started

-Make your conda environment called `daesim-analysis` using the environment.yml file and the command:
+Make your conda environment called `daesim2-analysis` using the environment.yml file and the command:

-$ conda env create --name daesim-analysis --file environment.yml
+$ conda env create --name daesim2-analysis --file environment.yml

 Then, you can activate your new environment with the command:

-$ conda activate daesim-analysis
+$ conda activate daesim2-analysis

 Now you have created the conda virtual environment to work in, we must install the package.
 To install the package use the command: